webformsforcore/WebFormsForCore/README.md

 # WebFormsForCore
 A library to run WebForms apps on ASP.NET Core.
 This library provides a port of the System.Web libraries of .NET Framework to .NET 8.
-With this library, you can run WebForms websites directly in ASP.NET Core, also on Linux, altough Linux support is not yet stable.
+With this library, you can run WebForms websites directly in ASP.NET Core, also on Linux.

 # Support
-If you need support porting your project to NET Core & WebFormsForCore, we provide support for 20$ per hour.
+If you need support porting your project to NET Core & WebFormsForCore, we provide support for 40$ per hour.
 Please contact us via [Messenger](https://m.me/simon.jakob.egli).
 There is also a tutorial on Youtube on [how to convert a sample WebForms application to WebFormsForCore](https://youtu.be/Zyb4WBlaUwA).